What is the Fair Credit Reporting Act (FCRA)?

 There are additional rights provided by California.
 These include but are not limited to:

 - No arrest, indictment, information, misdemeanor complaint or conviction of a crime may be reported more than 7 years after the disposition, release or parole date.
 These records may also not be reported if pardoned or if the arrest, information, misdemeanor complaint or indictment did not result in a conviction.
+If you want a free analysis of your legal case then bankruptcy lawyer San Diego will be your best option.

 - When a copy of your report is requested for employment, the employer not only must get written permission from you but must also provide the source of the report and allow you a copy of the report to be furnished from the agency at no charge.